clarkgrubb/data-tools/doc/json-awk.1.md

 # NAME

-json-awk - read JSON objects from standard input and process them with Ruby
+json-awk - read JSON objects from a file or standard input and process them with Ruby

 # SYNOPSIS

-json-awk [-j|-t] RUBY_SCRIPT
+json-awk [-j|-t] (-f RUBY\_PATH | RUBY\_SCRIPT) [JSON\_INPUT] ...

 # DESCRIPTION

-Read JSON from standard input, parse it, and call the Ruby script provided on the command line on the result.
-The parsed JSON object is placed in the global accumulator variable $_.
+Read input containing one JSON object per line and parse it.
+Each parsed object is placed in the global accumulator variable $_ where it can be accessed by the Ruby script.

-JSON cannot contain newlines.
-Hence if the input contains newlines, each line is assumed to contain a single JSON object and the Ruby script is invoked after each line is parsed.
+The Ruby script can be provided on the command line or read from the file RUBY\_PATH.

 BEGIN and END blocks can be defined in the manner of `awk` to define Ruby code which executes at the start or end of execution.

 # OPTIONS

+-f PATH, \--file=PATH
+: execute the Ruby script in the file at PATH.

 -j, \--json
 : after the Ruby script is executed, write the contents of $_ to standard output as JSON.